rasika8999/M2_Embedded_Measuring-Distance/1_Requirements/readme.md

 ### What
 - This helps us to maintain silence and also to identify noisy people so that necessary action can be against them.
 ### When
-- At the time of examination.
+- At the any time .
 ### Where
 - At Hospital,School,Colleges.
 ### How